Titles and Roles

 Dr. Patel graduated from Harvard Medical School and completed his residency at the Harvard Radiation Oncology Program, where he trained at Massachusetts General Hospital, Brigham and Women's Hospital, Dana-Farber Cancer Institute, Boston Children's Hospital, and Beth Israel Deaconess Medical Center.
-He completed advanced fellowship training in brachytherapy with a focus on prostate high-dose rate brachytherapy at UCLA prior to joining the faculty at Emory.
+He completed fellowship training in brachytherapy with a focus on prostate brachytherapy at UCLA prior to joining the faculty at Emory.

 During his residency, Dr. Patel completed the Program in Clinical Effectiveness with focus in biostatistics and clinical trial design at the Harvard University School of Public Health.
-His primary research focus is on reducing cardiovascular toxicity associated with breast cancer treatment with proton therapy.
-He is also interested in utilizing proton therapy, brachytherapy, and stereotactic body radiotherapy to reduce treatment toxicity of prostate cancer and gastrointestinal tumors.
+His primary research focuses on comparative outcomes between brachytherapy, stereotactic body radiation therapy, and proton therapy for prostate cancer.
+He is also interested in the use of protons to minimize cardiovascular toxicity associated with breast cancer radiation therapy.

-Dr. Patel has published and co-authored multiple manuscripts in peer-reviewed journals, and he is a reviewer for Practical Radiation Oncology.
+Dr. Patel has published and co-authored multiple manuscripts in peer-reviewed journals,and he is a reviewer for International Journal of Radiation Oncology Biology Physics, Practical Radiation Oncology, European Urology, and Cancer.

 Publications Publication Date

-Dr. Patel was the recipient of the William Shipley Research Award in the Department of Radiation Oncology at Massachusetts General Hospital during his training at Harvard.
+Dr. Patel was awarded the ABS Prostate Brachytherapy Scholarship and was the recipient of the William Shipley Research Award at Massachusetts General Hospital.